jodymgustafson/stack-vm/readme.md

     push "def"      # ["abc", "def"]
     call str.append  # ["abcdef"]

+You can interact with the command line using the console system functions.

+    call readln   # waits for user to enter text, text is on top of stack call writeln  # writes the value on top of the stack to command line

 ## User Defined Functions
 User defined functions are programs within themselves that may accept parameters on the stack.